sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tclspice</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl/Tk interface for ngspice
+Short desc    : Tcl/Tk interface for ngspice
 URL          : http://ngspice.sourceforge.net
-Лицензия     : BSD
+License      : BSD
-Описание     : TclSpice is an improved version of Berkeley Spice designed to be used with
+Descript     : TclSpice is an improved version of Berkeley Spice designed to be used with
              : the Tcl/Tk scripting language.
 The project is based upon the NG-Spice source
              : code base with many improvements.
 ```